-Years ended d April 30,
+Years ended April 30,

-2009 2008
+2010 2009

 Basic EPS Shares outstanding

-(weighted average) 8,315,571 8,710,260
+(weighted average) 8,181,867 8,315,571

-Effect of Dilutive Securities 67,799
+Effect of Dilutive Securities 30,011

-Diluted EPS Shares outstanding 8,315,571 8,778,059
+Diluted EPS Shares outstanding 8,211,878 8,315,571

 ^{} Dilutive securities are excluded for fiscal year 2009 since the inclusion of such shares would be antidilutive due to the net loss for that year.
 These dilutive securities represent options or rights to acquire 1,428,325 shares of the Company's common stock.

-Options to purchase 820,000 shares of common stock were outstanding during the year ended April 30, 2008, but were not included in the computation of diluted earnings per share because the exercise price of the options was greater than the average market price of the Company's common shares during the respective periods.
+Of the outstanding options to purchase shares of common stock during the year ended April 30, 2010, 1,225,775 were not included in the computation of diluted earnings per share because the exercise price of the options was greater than the average market price of the Company's common shares during the year.
 Since the inclusion of such options would have been antidilutive they are excluded from the computation.

-Costs and Estimated Earnings in Excess of Billings
+3. Costs and Estimated Earnings in Excess of Billings

-Costs and estimated earnings in excess of billings on uncompleted contracts accounted for on the percentage of completion basis were approximately \$2,193,000 at April 30, 2009 and \$9,556,000 at April 30, 2008.
-Such amounts represent revenue recognized on long-term contracts that has not been billed, pursuant to contract terms, and was not billable at the balance sheet date.
+Net costs and estimated earnings in excess of billings on uncompleted contracts accounted for on the percentage of completion basis were approximately \$1,667,000 at April 30, 2010 and \$2,193,000 at April 30, 2009.
+Such amounts represent revenue recognized on long-term contracts that has not been billed, pursuant to contract terms, and was not billable at the balance sheet date, net of amounts billed in excess of the revenue recognized.